Rental Inspection Checklist

 What should a rental inspection checklist include?

-A comprehensive checklist should cover every room and area of the property, including walls, ceilings, floors, windows, doors, light fixtures, outlets, appliances, plumbing fixtures, cabinets, countertops, closets, exterior areas, and any amenities.
+A detailed checklist should cover every room and area of the property, including walls, ceilings, floors, windows, doors, light fixtures, outlets, appliances, plumbing fixtures, cabinets, countertops, closets, exterior areas, and any amenities.
 Each item should have a condition rating and space for specific notes about existing damage or issues.
 The checklist should also include space for photographs, both parties' signatures, and the inspection date.

 What happens if there is no move-in inspection?